 It sounds clear-cut, but often it's not.

-To ensure a successful project, you must plan in detail before any actual work begins.
-That starts with properly managing your team's workload, which can be the difference between a project delivered on time and budget and one that encounters scope creep and schedule chaos.
+Understanding your team’s bandwidth can be the difference between a project delivered on time and on budget and one that encounters schedule chaos and leaves the team burnt out.

 What is workload management?